Famous Carnivals in Europe

 This carnival, which became popular around the 14th century, was registered by UNESCO as the Masterpiece of the Oral and Intangible Heritage of Humanity.
 In this carnival, some men in Binche town of Belgium are licensed to wear a custom dress, known as Gilles, from Sunday morning before “Ash Wednesday,” where they dance, sing, and march in the streets until nightfall.

 At the end of the event, these Gilles throw oranges towards the bystanders and the people will throw the oranges back towards the Gilles.
 Orange is a symbol of happiness and a gift from Gilles that prevents evil spirits from entering the city.

 Carnival of Basel in Switzerland

 UNESCO registered this carnival in the list of Humanity’s Cultural Heritage in 2017.
 The history of this carnival dates back to about the 10th century.
 In this carnival only particular people can wear some special clothes that have different and distinct looks.

 Monday, after Ash Wednesday, for three days, people dance and perform rituals, and then on the last night, all electricity in the city of Basel is cut off, and the whole city sinks into total darkness, and the only light in the city emits from the lanterns carried by carnival people.

 Up Helly Aa in Lerwick Scotland

-This is the largest fire festival in Europe.
+This is the largest fire carnivals in Europe.
 The carnival dates back to the time the Norwegians and Vikings got together in the Scottish Peninsula.
 To end the harsh winter, the main body of the Viking galley is pulled by the masked sailors into the main square of the city and set on fire by the torches.
 People celebrate and dance by the fire until morning.

 Dunkirk Carnival in Dunkirk France